-Michael Heaton, “Minister of Culture” columnist, Cleveland Plain Dealer
+Michael Heaton, “Minister of Culture” columnist, The Plain Dealer

 The performance art of burlesque, once a faded form, has made a comeback in the twenty-first century, and it has shimmied back to life with a vengeance in Cleveland.
 Thanks to fans and entrepreneurs, neo-burlesque has taken the stage—and it’s more inclusive, less seedy, and emphatically fun.

 Rust Belt Burlesque traces the history of burlesque in Cleveland from the mid-1800s to the present day, while also telling the story of Bella Sin, a Mexican immigrant who largely drove Northeast Ohio’s neo-burlesque comeback.
 The historical center of Cleveland burlesque was the iconic Roxy Theater on East Ninth Street.
-Here, in its twentieth-century heyday, famed dancers like Blaze Starr and comics like Red Skelton and Abbott and Costello entertained both regulars and celebrity guests that could include the likes of Joe DiMaggio.
+Here, in its twentieth-century heyday, famed dancers like Blaze Starr and comics like Red Skelton and Abbott and Costello entertained both regulars and celebrity guests.

-With Erin O'Brien’s lively storytelling and more than one hundred fabulous color photos by Bob Perkoski, Rust Belt Burlesque gives readers a peek into the raucous Ohio Burlesque Festival that packs the house at the Beachland Ballroom every year.
+Erin O’Brien’s lively storytelling and Bob Perkoski’s color photos give readers a peek into the raucous Ohio Burlesque Festival that packs the house at the Beachland Ballroom every year.
 Today’s burlies come in all shapes, ethnicities, and orientations, drawing a legion of adoring fans.
 This is a show you won’t want to miss.

-Bob Perkoski is a Cleveland freelance photographer and managing photographer for FreshWater Cleveland.
-He is the official photographer for Le Femme Mystique Burlesque troupe.
+Bob Perkoski is a Cleveland-based freelance photographer, managing photographer for FreshWater Cleveland, and the official photographer for Cleveland Burlesque.
 His work is featured in two other books, LGBTQ Cleveland and Rust Belt Chic: The Cleveland Anthology.
 Find him at www.perkoski.com.
 More info →

 Permission to reprint